 - Steam distilled from the leaves of Origanum Compactum

 - This powerful oil has antioxidant and anti-inflammatory properties

-- Can help to boost the immune system
+- Oregano oil can help to boost the immune system

 - Antibacterial action has been shown to inhibit bacteria growth